eddyp/make-profiler/README.md

 When -u/--update-time is given, GNU Make will print start and stop times for each of the targets to allow profiling.

 This work is based on:
- - the "Create graph output" patch from http://savannah.gnu.org/patch/?7447
+ - Luke Shumaker's "Create graph output" patch from http://savannah.gnu.org/patch/?7447
  - OpenShift guest <zlqhem@daum.net>'s "Update time" patches and fixes

 TODO: